docelic/article_date/PARSING.md

 - Searching for date within JSON in script type="application/json" blocks
 - Searching for the first date found in the page (as a final fallback)

-They are by no means complete and both the quality and quantity of parsing methods could grow significantly.
-They produce initial results and help evaluate the general approach.
+These methods are by no means complete and both the quality and quantity of parsing methods could grow significantly.
+But they produce initial results and help evaluate the general approach.

 ### Substrings and byte copying